 Research Interests: Leadership development, critical pedagogies, equity in higher education

 Bio: Dr. Ericka Roland is an assistant professor in the Educational Leadership and Policy Studies Department at The University of Texas at Arlington.
-Her research examines critical leadership development in postsecondary educational settings through two interconnected lines of inquiry: 1) The dynamics of dialogical relationships; and 2) The lived leadership experiences of historically minoritized persons.
-In the study of critical leadership development, she centers questions through the problems and possibilities for leading to enact equity and justice.
+Her research examines the process of social justice/criticality development in postsecondary education institutions.
+Dr. Roland has three interconnected lines of inquiry: (1) Program development and practices, (2) Leadership development, and (3) Personal and collective development around equity and social justice.
+She centers the pursuit of equity in all of her projects with a commitment to research and practice that cultivates transformative possibilities.
+Dr. Roland uses critical & Black feminist theoretical and qualitative methodologies approaches in her research inquiries.
 Prior to entering academia, she worked as a student affairs professional in residential life and Greek life.